business-science/gpu_accelerated_forecasting_modeltime_gluonts/README.md

 ## Saturn Cloud | NVIDIA GPU Workspace

-Saturn Cloud gives enables us to run data science code across multiple machines or with GPUs, then deploy to dashboards, APIs, and scheduled jobs.
+[Saturn Cloud](https://www.saturncloud.io/) enables us to run data science code across multiple machines or with GPUs, then deploy to dashboards, APIs, and scheduled jobs.
 We used the GPU capability in this lab.

 ![GPU Workspace](img/workspace_settings_gpu.jpg)